Helter Stupid: Structure

 The first half of the album is composed of the tracks "Prologue" and "Helter Stupid".
-The two together form an extended piece lasting over 22 minutes.
+The two together form an extended piece lasting 22 minutes.
 The concept, and some of the sampled material, came from a San Francisco television news program that was duped by a media hoax perpetrated by Negativland while promoting its previous album, Escape from Noise.
 Other samples used include those from Rev. Estus Pirkle (further samples from If Footmen Tire You, What Will Horses Do?, as used on "Christianity Is Stupid"), "Spring Rain" by Bebu Silvetti, Lenny Bruce, an interview with Charles Manson, and "Helter Skelter" by the Beatles (in reference to the Helter Skelter theory of the Tate–LaBianca murders).

 Parts of the "Perfect Cut" tracks on Side 2 draw from samples of "The Winning Score", a 1977 presentation by TM Century, producers of radio jingles and imaging.

 Chumbawamba sampled Helter Stupid extensively on their 2000 album WYSIWYG.